- How We Help

 Personal Information Collection, Types, and Disclosure

-Aires and/or its subsidiaries, entities, third party service providers or designees on Aires’ behalf may collect Employee and/or Family Personal Information in the course of providing or coordinating global mobility services.
-Additionally, Aires, may disclose information to its subsidiaries, entities, third parties or designees in the course of providing global mobility services.
+Aires and/or its subsidiaries, entities, third party service providers or designees on Aires’ behalf may collect Employee and/or Family Personal Information while providing or coordinating global mobility services.
+Additionally, Aires, may disclose information to its subsidiaries or partners while providing global mobility services.

 Liability and limitation of Damages